phellipealexandre/CoolPosts/README.md

 ## UI test configuration

-To configure the UI tests, this project uses the capabilities of Dagger to change the database and remote service in runtime.
-Although it requires an additional configuration step, it brings some advantages such as:
+To configure the UI tests, this project uses the capabilities of Dagger to change the database and remote service at runtime.
+Although it requires an additional Dagger configuration step in AndroidTest package, it brings some advantages such as:
 * Nice level of integration in Activity test since it uses real ViewModel and Repository implementations
-* Once configured, the developer does not need an additional build flavor to run or other configuration in production code, you can execute all tests anytime with a device attached.
+* Once configured, the developer does not need an additional build flavor to run or other any configuration in production code, you can execute all tests anytime with a device attached.

 ![](images/UITestingConfiguration.png)

-## Recommendations to run
+## Recommendations to run the project
 This project has a Makefile with many shortcuts to help the developer's life.
-For instance to clear the app data you can execute the following command:
+For instance, to clear the app data you can execute the following command:
 ```
 make clear-app-data
 ```

-You can also disable the current device animations before the UI tests by executing:
+You can also disable the current device animations before running the UI tests by executing this command:
 ```
 make disable-animations
 ```

-Other thing you can do is run all tests (Instrumented and non-instrumented) with a single command:
+Another thing you can do is run all tests (Instrumented and non-instrumented) with a single command:
 ```
 make run-all-tests
 ```

-Ps: If you want to run via command line, be sure you have just one emulator/device running, adb installed in your terminal and Java properly configured :)
+Ps: If you would like to run via command line, be sure to have just one emulator/device running, adb installed in your terminal and Java properly configured :)

-Ps2: If you want to run via Android Studio, be sure you have the last stable version (3.3.2)
+Ps2: If you would like to run via Android Studio, be sure to have the last stable version (3.3.2)